Female Travel Product Review: Diva Cup

 -No risk of toxic shock due to silicone material so you can use for longer periods of time (up to 12 hours)

--Very strong suction ..this means no leaks, but it’s difficult to get out with the shorter stem
+-Very strong suction ..this means no leakage, but it can be difficult to get out with the shorter stem

 What do I do if I’m travelling in areas that do not have access to clean water?

 I was worried whether this could lead to infection if I rinsed the product with water in Tanzania that could be contaminated.
 I resorted to either using boiled water or rinsing thoroughly with tap water and soap.
 I did not have any issues with these strategies (but you can always buy the diva cup cleansing soap if you are concerned).